 Cameco Kazakhstan LLP was established to both represent Cameco in Kazakhstan, and to provide a corporate structure through which other investments could be made in the country.
 Its office is located in Astana, capital of Kazakhstan.
-Cameco Kazakhstan has recently developed a corporate social responsibility (CSR) program and is currently implementing social projects including a Nazarbayev University book donation and a South Kazakhstan youth scholarship program.
+Cameco Kazakhstan is a member of Kazakhstan Foreign Investors’ Council Association chaired by the President of the Republic of Kazakhstan (FIC).

-Cameco Kazakhstan LLP and JV Inkai
+Cameco Kazakhstan LLP

 14th floor, Presidential Plaza BC, Kosmonavtov Street, Building 62A